The Transformations of John Donne

 Sometime religious outsider and social disaster, sometime celebrity preacher and establishment darling, John Donne was incapable of being just one thing.

-In his myriad lives he was a scholar of law, a sea adventurer, a priest, an MP - and perhaps the greatest love poet in the history of the English language.
-Along the way he converted from Catholicism to Protestantism, was imprisoned for marrying a sixteen-year old girl without her father’s consent; struggled to feed a family of ten children; and was often ill and in pain.
-He was a man who suffered from black surges of misery, yet expressed in his verse many breathtaking impressions of electric joy and love.
+He was a scholar of law, a sea adventurer, a priest, a member of Parliament—and perhaps the greatest love poet in the history of the English language.
+He converted from Catholicism to Protestantism, was imprisoned for marrying a sixteen-year-old girl without her father’s consent, struggled to feed a family of ten children, and was often ill and in pain.
+He was a man who suffered from surges of misery, yet expressed in his verse many breathtaking impressions of electric joy and love.

 Farrar, Straus and Giroux